Andrew-Colman/nanov/README.md

 // if the latest version is the current version: will result in: false (boolean)

-// if the latest version is greather than the current version {
+// if the latest version is greater than the current version {
   isMajor: boolean, // 1.0.0 > 0.0.0
   isMinor: boolean, // 0.1.0 > 0.0.0